czechflek/BDT_Instacart/README.md

 ### Top 5 Categories

 Since there is no category field, we are going to use `aisles` as our categories.
 To determine the most popular ones, we need to join `order_products` with `products` and then again with `aisles`.
-After that, we group the new joined table by aisles and extract the top 5.
+After that, we group the newly joined table by aisles and extract the top 5.

 ```hql
 SELECT COUNT(*) as Number_of_Products, A.aisle as Category